DAY 16: Patience is Progress

 Day 16 Meditation: Yoga Asanas

-In the beginning I was pretty suspicious of yoga, everyone seemed a bit too blissed out and trying to communicate with those tight pants and toned bodies stressed me out.
+In the beginning I was pretty suspicious of yoga, everyone seemed a bit too blissed out and trying to fit in with those tight pants and toned bodies stressed me out.
 However, I found out when I actually had the courage to collect some evidence myself that yoga is for everybody not just the people you “think” its for.
-In fact, yoga was initially started for children in india who didn’t have the needed focus to jump right into meditation, so yoga was created to give them a “meditation in motion” feeling and help for overall well being and decision making.
+In fact, yoga was initially started for children in India who didn’t have the needed focus to jump right into meditation, so yoga was created to give them a “meditation in motion” feeling and help for overall well being and decision making.
 In fact the poses in yoga are called “Asanas” which means “seat” in Hindi.
 A seat for what you might ask.. well a “seat” for your consciousness.
 Something that allows the silent witnessing presence in your brain ultimately makes all of your decisions a place to sit down and rest.
 Thereby allowing your consciousness to respond to threats and decisions instead of react and hoping on the closest train of thought.

 FACT: Yoga is a great way to practice balancing your sympathetic nervous system (gas pedal) and your parasympathetic nervous system (brake pedal).